HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 Concerns"](http://adamwathan.me/css-utility-classes-and-separation-of-concerns/), he walks us through his evolving approach.

-Like me, he starts out having internalized the religion of semantic HTML; and he describes phase by phase how he's been forced to become less and less strict about avoiding presentational class names.
+Like me, he starts out having internalized the religion of semantic HTML.
+But he describes how in reality he's had to become less and less strict about avoiding presentational class names.
 He points out that we gave up the game on semantic purity as soon as we became comfortable with class names like `.card` and `.stacked-form`:

 > There's no pretending that `.stacked-form` is any more "semantic" than `.align-right`; they're
 > both named after how they affect the presentation of the markup, and we are using those classes in